jlb-qi/jlb-qi.github.io/docs/experiments/experiments.md

 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
-{: .fs-6 .fw-300 }

-## Table of contents
+How to conduct experiments and test the performance of new/updated features.

+## Main Comporents
 {: .no_toc .text-delta }

-1. TOC
+1. Table of Contenst
 {:toc}

 ---